 Meta Tags For SEO: A Simple Guide For Beginners

-Meta tags are HTML codes that provide information about a webpage to search engines and users.
-They are added within the <head> section of an HTML document and include metadata like the title, description, and keywords, summarizing your page’s content to search engine crawlers.
+They are added within the <head> section of an HTML document and include metadata such as the title, description, and keywords to summarize your page’s content to search engine crawlers.

 To view the Meta tag of any page, press Ctrl+U (you can try it on this page!).

 So why are these bunch of codes important for SEO?
+Let’s find out!

 Why are Meta Tags Important for SEO?